artainmo/web-development/other/kubernetes/README.md

 ### Create Kubernetes Objects
 To add objects in cluster use `kubectl apply -f <filename>.yaml`, subsequently `kubectl get <pods/deployments/services>` can be used to view the new running pod/deployment/service.<br>
-The pod can be deleted with `kubectl delete -f <filename>.yaml`.
+The object can be deleted with `kubectl delete -f <filename>.yaml`.
 When deleting an object that was responsible for the creation of other objects, those other objects will be deleted too.

 To visualize the created objects in detail use `kubectl describe service/deployment/pod name`.